Puerto Rico Highway 52: History

-On 22 July 2019, more than half a million Puerto Ricans shut down PR-52 demanding the resignation of the then governor, Ricardo Rosselló, following a leaked Telegram chat between the governor and several members of his cabinet.
+The Las Américas section of PR-52/PR-18 along Hato Rey has been the setting of multiple mass protests in recent history.
+On February 21, 2000, more than 150,000 people participated in a mass protest against the United States Navy occupation of Vieques.
+On 22 July 2019, more than half a million protestors shut down this section demanding the resignation of the then governor, Ricardo Rosselló, following a leaked Telegram chat between the governor and several members of his cabinet.